ruggeri/architecture_lecture/illustrator_files/QUESTIONS.md

 ## Questions After Lecture #6

 01. We started talking about 2PC.
 What is it for?
-02. Describe the scenario of managing two sites that *cannot reverse* transactions.
+02. **Ned: Describe the scenario of managing two sites that *cannot reverse* transactions.**
 03. Describe how 2PC works, in the good case.
-04. How is 2PC different from 2PL.
+04. How is 2PC different from 2PL?
 Or at least: how is the “setting” or “context” different?
 05. What kind of things can go wrong in distributed systems?
-    01. Note: net splits and machine failures look the same from the outside.
+    01. **Ned: remember to note that net splits and machine failures look the same from the outside.**
-    02. 2 generals.
+    02. **Ned: mention the two generals problem.**
 06. Let’s say a coordinator sends out a lock command to both sites but only one responds.
 What could be happening with the other site?
     01. It may have failed before the lock message was sent.